 \section{Log constructions of the Milnor fibrations}

-Let $M$ be a nonsingular complex algebraic variety and $f:(M,D)\to(\C,0)$ be a regular function such that $D\coloneq f^{-1}(0)$ is a divisor with simple normal crossings, i.e. $D=\bigcup_{i\in I}D_i$ with $D_i$ nonsingular hypersurfaces meeting transversally.
+Let $M$ be a nonsingular complex algebraic variety and $f:(M,D)\to(\C,0)$ be a regular function such that $D\coloneq f^{-1}(0)$ is a divisor with simple normal crossings; i.e. $D=\bigcup_{i\in I}D_i$ with $D_i$ nonsingular hypersurfaces meeting transversally.

-In this section we recall the classical Kato-Nakayama log-space $\Mlog$ and introduce two extensions.
-The classical Kato-Nakayama log-space $\Mlog$ was introduced in \cite{KN99} (we refer the reader to \cite{Ogu18} for a detailed exposition on log geometry).
+In this section, we recall the classical Kato--Nakayama log-space $\Mlog$ and introduce two extensions.
+The classical Kato--Nakayama log-space $\Mlog$ was introduced in \cite{KN99} (we refer the reader to \cite{Ogu18} for a detailed exposition on log geometry).
 We define below a \emph{complete log-space} denoted by $\Mclog$.
-It contains both $\Mlog$ and an \emph{algebraic log-space} denoted $\Mmlog$ also defined below.
-Geometrically these log spaces extend the normal bundles of the components of $D$ in $M$, see Lemma \ref{lem:log-and-normal}.
+It contains both $\Mlog$ and the \emph{algebraic log-space} $\Mmlog$ also defined below.
+Geometrically, these log-spaces extend the normal bundles of the components of $D$ in $M$; see Lemma \ref{lem:log-and-normal}.